Intertwining diffusions and wave equations: Introduction

 In the analytic literature the commutativity relation \eqref{comm} is usually referred to as \textit{transmutation of the operators} ${\mathcal A}^X$ and ${\mathcal A}^Y$.
 The latter is a classical concept in the study of partial differential equations and goes back to {Euler}, {Poisson} and {Darboux} in the case that ${\mathcal A}^X$ is the Laplacian and ${\mathcal A}^Y$ is its radial part (or, in other words, the generator of a Bessel process).
 An excellent introduction to this area is the book \cite{Ca2} by {Carroll} which, in particular, stresses the role that special functions play in the theory of transmutations.

 The rest of the paper is structured as follows. \begin{enumerate}[(i)] \item We end the introduction with the following subsection that reviews the literature that has led to the development of the subject so far. \item In Section \ref{sec:proofs} we give the proofs of Theorems \ref{main1} and \ref{main2}.
 We also prove a generalization to diffusions reflecting on moving boundaries and establish an important connection to harmonic functions and Doob's h-transforms. \item In Section 3 we explore the Markov chain of diffusions induced by intertwinings.
 We also explore the deep connection of intertwining with duality which demonstrates how the direction of intertwining reverses with time-reversal.
-We also construct \textit{simultaneous intertwining} that allows us to couple multiple duals with the same diffusion.

-\item Section \ref{sec:exmp} is in two parts.
+We also construct \textit{simultaneous intertwining} that allows us to couple multiple duals with the same diffusion. \item Section \ref{sec:exmp} is in two parts.
 The first collects most known examples and shows that they are all covered by our results.
 This includes recent examples such as the $2$d-Whittaker growth model (related to the Hamiltonian of the quantum Toda lattice).
 In the second part, we produce classes of new examples by solving the corresponding hyperbolic partial differential equations. \item In Section \ref{sec:reflection} we cover diffusions reflected on a moving boundary.
-A major example is the Warren construction of interlacing Dyson Brownian motions on the Gelfand-Tsetlin cone for which we give two new proofs.

-\item Section \ref{sec:rates} explains how intertwinings can be used to give bounds on the rate of convergence to equilibrium for diffusion semigroups. \item Finally, an appendix has been added on the literature on common hyperbolic PDEs for the benefit of a reader with a probability background. \end{enumerate}
+A major example is the Warren construction of interlacing Dyson Brownian motions on the Gelfand-Tsetlin cone for which we give two new proofs. \comment{ \item Section \ref{sec:rates} explains how intertwinings can be used to give bounds on the rate of convergence to equilibrium for diffusion semigroups. } \item Finally, an appendix has been added on the literature on common hyperbolic PDEs for the benefit of a reader with a probability background. \end{enumerate}